smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M10_configure_and_secure_ssh/4_guided_exercise_configure_ssh_key_based_authentication.md

 * Lock down remote access using cryptographic credentials

 > 🔐 This is **standard practice** in DevOps, cloud engineering, ethical hacking, and system administration.

----

-Would you like me to:

-* Export this as `.md` for your GitHub repo?
-* Create a **real-world task challenge** (e.g., “Automate secure backup over SSH”)?
-* Move on to the next topic from your syllabus?

-I’m ready when you are, Shahid.